CoderManUwU100/CoderManUwU100/README.md

 - 👋 Hi, I’m @CoderManUwU100
-- 👀 I’m interested in development and Open Source.
-Currently im an undergrad in Computer Science and am interested to learn more.
-- 🌱 I’m currently learning C++, Python.
-- 💞️ I’m looking to collaborate on projects based on my capabilities.
 - 📫 How to reach me: soumyajitisc2006@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like coding and watching anime ⭐